mkilgore/qb64pe-json/README.md

 Overall Design
 --------------

-The main type of qb64pe-json is the `Json` Type.
-After declaring one, you need to pass it to `JsonInit` to initialize it, and eventually pass it to `JsonClear` ti release it.
-Not passing a `Json` object to `JsonClear` will result in memory leaks.

 qb64pe-json works by turning a JSON structure into a collection of "tokens", which are kept internal to a `Json` object.
 Tokens are allocated as needed, and token ids (indexes) are returned from several APIs.
-You can then pass the token id into many of the APIs to interact with a specific token, to do things such as get its value, get its children, modify it, etc.
+You can then pass the token id into many of the APIs to interact with a specific token, to do things such as get its value, get its children, modify it, etc. Valid token IDs are always positive.

+The main Type in qb64pe-json is the `Json` Type.
+After declaring one, you need to pass it to `JsonInit` to initialize it, and eventually pass it to `JsonClear` to release it.
+Not passing a `Json` object to `JsonClear` will result in memory leaks.

 There are four types of tokens - Objects, Arrays, Keys, and Values.
 Values are then split up into several "primitive" types a value can be, which are strings,